UCalgary Mobilizing Alberta Events page

 Moderator:

-Explore what just energy transitions can look like from diverse perspectives, worldviews and Knowledge Systems.
-Panelists will discuss ways just energy transitions can support climate justice in Alberta and Canada, how they can influence climate policy, current challenges and solutions to implementing just energy transitions, and ways one can support just energy transitions.
+Learn about what just energy transitions can look like from diverse perspectives, worldviews and Knowledge Systems.
+Panelists discussed how just energy transitions can support climate justice in Alberta and Canada, influence climate policy, address current challenges and propose solutions, and how individuals can contribute to advancing just energy transitions.

 Speakers: